Bee Venom Therapy: Exclusive Insights with Stinglab

 Bee Venom Therapy (BVT) is an ancient practice using bee venom to treat conditions like Lyme disease, MS, and chronic pain.

-Kate Hinkens of Stinglab shares her journey of using BVT to overcome Lyme disease after traditional treatments failed.
+Kate Hinkens of Stinglab discovered BVT after struggling with Lyme disease, finding it effective after other treatments failed.

-BVT involves administering bee stings to introduce venom, which contains compounds like melittin that can combat pathogens and boost the immune system.
+BVT involves using bee stings to administer venom, which contains compounds like melittin that can kill pathogens and boost the immune system.

-BVT is being studied for various conditions, including Alzheimer's, Parkinson's, autoimmune diseases, and even cancer, showing promise in treating chronic systemic inflammation.
+BVT is being studied for various conditions, including Alzheimer's, Parkinson's, autoimmune diseases, and even post-COVID symptoms.

 Contents